 Albert Lea does Indepence Day with gusto.
 A celebration that includes a themed, evening parade, a carshow, a water-skiing exhibition starts on July 3 and culminates with a fireworks display over Fountain Lake at dusk on the Fourth of July.

 Manitou Days is White Bear Lake’s annual celebration that starts in mid-June with Marketfest, live music, food trucks, and family activities, and ends with fireworks on the Fourth of July.
-Celebrate this year’s theme of “50 Years of Fun in the Sun” with more than 70 events and activities, that include street dances, a sand castle contest, and a medallion hunt.
-Take a break from all the action on the patio at Washington Square Bar & Grill, where you can sip on a house-infused beverage while enjoying Manitou Days from a civilized distance.
+Celebrate this year’s 51st annual celebration with more than 70 events and activities, that include street dances, a sand castle contest, and a medallion hunt.
+Take a break from all the action on the patio at Washington Square Bar & Grill, where you can sip on a refreshing handcrafted beverage while enjoying Manitou Days from a civilized distance.